OpenTreeOfLife/reference-taxonomy/doc/method/method.md

  * an optional synonyms table, with one name-taxon association row per synonym
  * an optional identifier merge table, with one row for each identifier alias (where one identifier is an alias for another)

 The most important annotation is 'extinct'.
-When early on we included extinct taxa in the synthetic phylogenetic tree, most extinct taxa were badly placed in the tree - for example, many extinct genera showed up as direct children of Mammalia.
+We initially included extinct taxa in the synthetic phylogenetic tree, and the result was that most extinct taxa were badly placed in the tree - for example, many extinct genera showed up as direct children of Mammalia.
 While the NCBI Taxonomy usually gives a modern classification for the species it covers, it makes no attempt to fit in extinct taxa, so when such taxa are found in other taxonomies, there is no good place to put them in the Open Tree taxonomy.
-Filtering out extinct taxa leads to a cleaner result.
+Removing from synthesis those (usually badly placed) taxa in the taxonomy that are annotated extinct leads to a cleaner synthesis.

+[KC: 'I wonder if there should be a separate section somewhere about extinct taxa.']

 In two cases, an imported source taxonomy is split into parts before processing continues, so that the parts can be positioned in different